rubrikinc/terraform-aws-rubrik-s3-cloudout/README.md

 ## Oututs

-The following are the variables accepted by the module.
+The following are the variables outputed by the module.

 | Name                | Description                                                     |
 |---------------------|-----------------------------------------------------------------|